 The exception to this rule is vitamin B12 and folate which your liver is able to store for around 3 years and 4 months respectively.

-B vitamins are essential for life and you get most of what you should get enough of them if you have a balanced diet.
-To put it simply, they are involved in several metabolic processes that allow your liver to break down food into energy.
+B vitamins are essential for life and you should get enough from your diet if you have a balanced diet.
+To put it simply, they are involved in several metabolic processes that allow your liver to break down food into energy, as well as maintain the normal functioning of your nervous system.

 Are B complex vitamins important when drinking alcohol?